 UPDATE: Industrial IoT meets Fleet Tracking!
 Below is from our legacy Android app.
 Click here to see our latest Fleet vehicle tracking solutions for industries like oil & gas, industrial cleaning services, chemical distribution, mining, and other transportation.

-For advanced purposes and special transport needs like cold chain monitoring, remember that you can use any of Valarm’s supported sensors such as USB sensors or OBD2 sensors to know the environment of anything you are tracking such as its temperature, humidity, air quality, and more!
+For advanced purposes and special transport needs like cold chain monitoring, remember that you can use any Tools.Valarm.net supported sensors to know the real-time environmental conditions of anything you are tracking such as its temperature, humidity, air quality, and more!

 You’ll use the Valarm app in this do-it-yourself (DIY) tutorial to monitor the location of anything, anywhere.
 Click here for more info more about vehicle and fleet tracking with Valarm.
 Valarm does tracking for customers all around the world from the United States to Trinidad and Tobago, let us know where and how you’re using it!